smaremanda/add-in-docs/essentials/localization.md

 </DisplayName>
 ```

 This means that the add-in assumes the  `en-us` locale by default.
-Users see the English display name of "Video player" for all locales unless the client computer's locale is `fr-fr`, in which case users would see the French display name "Lecteur vidÃ©o".
+Users see the English display name of "Video player" for all locales unless the client computer's locale is `fr-fr`, in which case users would see the French display name "Lecteur vidéo".

 The following example applies a locale override for the  **Description** element.
 It first specifies a default locale of `en-us` and an English description, and then specifies an [Override](http://msdn.microsoft.com/library/d6a0e4f3-1cc9-c544-89bf-8923c7434316.aspx) statement with a French description for the `fr-fr` locale: